Mohamed-Essamaali/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
-A1- to render only the exact component
+A1- to render only the exact component.
 1. How would you explain form validation to someone who has never programmed before?
-A-2- Validation is to make sure the data entered into the form is correct as is expected
+A-2- Validation is to make sure the data entered into the form is correct as is expected.
 1. In 1-2 sentences, define end to end testing.
-A3- to test development from beginning(developer) until end (user)
+A3- to test development of a project from beginning(developer) until end (user)

 ## Instructions